aitoehigie/djamal/README.md

-# Djamal: A Django Kamal Extension
+# Djamal: A Django Extension for [Kamal](https://github.com/basecamp/kamal)

-The Django Kamal Extension adds the 'djamal' alias command to the .env file in the root of the Django project.
-The extension Deploy web apps anywhere from bare metal to cloud VMs. within your Django project.
+This Django Extension allows you deploy web apps anywhere from bare metal to cloud VMs, deploy web apps anywhere with zero downtime using [Kamal](From bare metal to cloud VMs, deploy web apps anywhere with zero downtime.) from within your Django project.

 ## Installation